labxscut/gelsa/README.md

         sudo lsa_compute test.txt result -d 10 -r 1 -s 20 -p theo    # a test script is available

-        # To create an LSA (Latent Semantic Analysis) package with automatic GPU acceleration when available (requires Ubuntu 20.04, 22.04, or 24.04)
+To create an LSA (Latent Semantic Analysis) package with automatic GPU acceleration when available (requires Ubuntu 20.04, 22.04, or 24.04).
+And regarding the GPU, the NVIDIA driver version should be as new as possible to ensure the corresponding GPU can be used for computation.

         sudo bash GPU_command.sh
         sudo lsa_compute test.txt result -d 10 -r 1 -s 20 -p theo    # a test script is available